 This is an important lesson for traditionalists who seem to assume mistakenly that theories are timeless universals (per Platonic realism) and that they are all obvious from assembling the parts.
 John Maynard Smith had the parts list, in a sense, and he had the chance to glimpse the issue from multiple angles.
 He got useful clues from the thinking of Jack King.
 In the circumstances leading up to the famous 1985 paper, Maynard Smith and another brilliant population geneticist (Russ Lande) were placed (figuratively) on an island with developmentalist-structuralist thinkers and they were tasked with making sense of the causal role of developmental biases.
 In the end, they did not articulate a theory of arrival biases as a potential solution to this problem.
 Maynard Smith and Lande remained active as theoreticians after 1985 and did not discover the theory.

 This should not be taken as a criticism of the abilities of any of these scientists.
-This is just how reality works.
+This is just how reality works, contrary to the assumptions of traditionalist pundits.
 Maynard Smith himself understood that theories can be elusive.
-I had the opportunity to meet him several times when he was an external advisor to the Canadian Institute for Advanced Research program in evolutionary biology.
+I had the opportunity to meet him several times in the 1990s when he was an external advisor to the Canadian Institute for Advanced Research program in evolutionary biology.
 He was a great one for sharing stories and talking science with students and post-docs over a beer.
 He once told a series of humorous anecdotes about scientific theories he almost discovered.
 In one case, he had run some numbers on the logistic growth equation and found some odd behavior, and then set the problem aside— only to realize much later that he had stumbled on deterministic chaos.
 The neutral theory was another theory that he almost-but-not-quite discovered.
 I don’t recall the other examples.

 The point here is that scientists, even brilliant ones, can fail to see possibilities that seem obvious in retrospect.
 When Huxley first read the Origin and learned of Darwin’s theory, he said to himself “How extremely stupid not to have thought of that!”